keroloussamy/nextjs-dashboard/README.md

 Templates are the exact same as Layouts, except that they render every time a route changes.
 This is useful for things like enter and exit animations and useEffect logic that happens on render.

+## Navigation
+Link allows you to do client-side navigation with JavaScript (no full refresh).

+Automatic code-splitting and prefetching:
+- To improve the navigation experience, Next.js automatically code splits your application by route segments.
+This is different from a traditional React SPA, where the browser loads all your application code on initial load.
+- Splitting code by routes means that pages become isolated.
+If a certain page throws an error, the rest of the application will still work.
+- Futhermore, in production, whenever Link components appear in the browser's viewport, Next.js automatically prefetches the code for the linked route in the background.
+By the time the user clicks the link, the code for the destination page will already be loaded in the background, and this is what makes the page transition near-instant!